KiaBuchoux/JS-ROCK-PAPER-SCISSORS/README.md

 ![scrrenshot](screenshot.png)

  Basic JS
-I find this is a great exercise to practise lots of JS methods and functions:
+I find this is a great exercise to practise lots of JS methods:

 - .map() methods to mapover an array
 - .append() method, used to add an element in form of a Node object or a DOMString (text)